-Business Support Systems
+BSS in wider telecoms refers to Business Support Systems

-‘Business Support Systems’ is a system responsible for managing customer-facing business aspects in mobile networks.
-So basically it includes activities like billing, service fulfilment, revenue management, customer management, order management, product catalogues and charging and so on.
+In wider telecom networks, including 2G, 3G, 4G and 5G mobile networks, BSS also refers to Business Support Systems, which is a system responsible for managing customer-facing business aspects of a mobile network.
+It includes activities like billing, service fulfilment, revenue management, customer management, order management, product catalogues and charging and so on.
 As you can see, the focus is on the business side of the network rather than the technology side.
 The BSS works alongside another very important part of the mobile network called the OSS or Operations Support Systems.
 If you work in mobile communications, you may often see the words OSS and BSS being referred to together, and most network vendors provide both OSS and BSS as part of one solution.

 Usually, BSS comprises CRM, ordering, charging, billing, self-service, product catalogue and even partner/dealer management capabilities which are all required for the general business operations.
-Within an operator, the information available via BSS can also be used to create reports for the management teams as well as the individual teams that manage with the activities supported by the BSS.
+Within an operator, the information available via BSS can also be used to create reports for the management teams as well as the individual teams that manage the activities supported by the BSS.